sictweb/bti425-2020/Week_06/README.md

 ### friday

 Get started with Angular.
+The result of the in-class demonstration.

 Features:
+* Commented code in the templates (.html) and code files (.ts)
-* TBA
+* Multiple components, containment
+* One-way incoming and two-way data binding

 <br>